christiansassi/redpy/README.md

 # How?
 (For the Most Curious)

-In a previous contest, the trick was simple: modify the game logic directly inside the JavaScript loaded by the page.
+In a previous contest (see [here](https://www.redbull.com/it-it/projects/red-bull-giro-veloce) for more info), the trick was simple: modify the game logic directly inside the JavaScript loaded by the page.
 This time things have changed, and the challenge was more interesting.
 To pull this off, I started with a lot of debugging.

 ## Step 1: Observing the Traffic